elierotenberg/coding-styles/es6.md

 ## Method short notation

-- Always use ES6 method short notation when applicable.
+- ES6 method short notation SHOULD be used when applicable.

 ```js
 // bad